reflex-dev/reflex-web/docs/rendering_iterables.md

 from pcweb.base_state import State from pcweb.templates.docpage import docdemo_from, doclink
+from pcweb.pages.docs.state.var_operations import var_operations
 ```

 # Rendering Iterables

 You will often want to display multiple similar components from a collection of data.
-The `rx.foreach` component takes an `iterable(list, tuple or dict)` and a `function` that renders each item in the list.
+The `rx.foreach` component takes an `iterable` (list, tuple or dict) and a `function` that renders each item in the list.
 This is useful for dynamically rendering a list of items defined in a state.

 In this first simple example we iterate through a `list` of colors and render the name of the color and use this color as the background for that `rx.box`.
 As we can see we have a function `colored_box` that we pass to the `rx.foreach` component.
 This function renders each item from the `list` that we have defined as a state var `color`.